-News → Spring 2025
+News → Spring

 Monday 8th September, 2025

-Aarti Jadu joins NM with new single ‘op.1 ādam’ following ensemble appearance at Soft Centre festival
+Aarti Jadu joins NM with new single ‘op.1 ādam’ following ensemble appearance at Soft Centre festival.

 In conjunction with last week’s incendiary ensemble performance at Eora/Sydney’s acclaimed Soft Centre festival program alongside Klein, Team Rolfes, Robin, Fox, Ryoji Ikeda, Malibu and more, we’re pleased to announce Aarti Jadu will release her second full length ‘SICFWYLF’ album on NM in 2026.